Project type: Water (Purification & Saving)

 Safe water has been a problem, the only treatment option available here is when you have some firewood and can boil the water or put chlorine tablets which is expensive and also the water taste is not good!

-The project provided more than 10,000 households in 45 villages in Buhemba Sub-County with WADI devices and regular trainings on water use and proper hygiene and sanitation practices.
-By this, the project will reach around 50,000 people.
+The project provided more than 15,000 households with WADI devices and regular trainings on water use and proper hygiene and sanitation practices.
+By this, the project will reach around 81,000 people.
 In a previous pilot project in Uganda, families reported that the WADI device is a very easy-to-use solution.
 As in most households, women are responsible for the collection of firewood and providing their families with water, the project solutions will especially benefit the women by saving time and money.
 The reduced consumption of firewood will also lift the burden on nearby forests and will save CO2 emissions as boiling on the open three stone fires is prevented.
 Through the project, the families will be supplied with the necessary resources to disinfect approx. 20 litres of water per day.
-In the first monitoring period 2020/21 the project has significantly improved the sanitary situation in the project region.
-Local artisans were trained and over 30,000 simple sanitation facilities such as hand-washing stations, toilets, bathing shelters were constructed.
+In the monitoring period 2022 the project has significantly improved the sanitary situation in the project region.
+Local artisans were trained and over 40,000 simple sanitation facilities such as hand-washing stations, toilets, bathing shelters were constructed.

 Carbon finance will be used to finance the implementation of the project by HELIOZ Austria and their local affiliate Get Water Uganda and to further enhance its impact by working on complimentary activities in water, sanitation and hygiene (WASH) such as providing menstrual hygiene trainings to young girls and supporting households with installing simple handwashing facilities, pit latrines, etc. Carbon finance will also be used to create income opportunities, especially for women in form of fruit tree planting and establishing plastic collection groups to support recycling of plastics.